valentinarodrigues/valentinarodrigues/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+I am Valentina, from India.
+Here are few things about me

 - 🔭 I’m currently working on Nestjs, GraphQL
 - 🌱 I’m currently learning Flutter